Application Deadline: May 20

 Award Criteria: Grants will be given to the applicant or applicants whose Program Proposal and past accomplishments indicate the greatest potential for contributing to the mission of CEE.

 Award Specifics: A grant of $500 per proposal to support travel costs, registration fees, and other expenses associated with participation at the NCTE Annual Fall Convention.
 To apply:

-- Grant applicants must submit an NCTE Annual Convention Program Proposal to NCTE and indicate their desire to be considered.
+1. Grant applicants must submit an NCTE Annual Convention Program Proposal to NCTE and receive an acceptance to present at the November convention.
 The proposal may be submitted for an individual or panel presentation.

 - A brief letter of application explaining how you anticipate your presentation (include your accepted proposal title) benefiting your colleagues.

 - A brief letter (no more than one page) describing your professional or pre-professional background.